 Michigan's Annual Immunization Conferences

-The Fall Regional Immunization Conferences offer an excellent opportunity for health care professionals (HCP) to get updated on immunization.
-These conferences have been offered annually for 20 years and consistently receive high ratings from attendees.
-Their primary goal is to update HCP on immunization issues that affect people of all ages – from the very young to the very old.
-The one-day conference will provide participants with a variety of practice-management tools, techniques and information that will help assure that all of their patients are fully immunized.
+The MDHHS Fall Regional Immunization Conferences offer an excellent opportunity for health care professionals to get updated on immunization.
+These conferences have been offered annually for more than 20 years, and consistently receive high ratings from attendees.
+Their primary goal is to update providers on immunization issues that affect people of all ages.

 Participants who attend the entire activity and complete an online evaluation form will earn 5.5 contact hours.

 This continuing nursing education activity was approved by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 (OBN-001-91)